 To ensure the collection of representative groundwater samples, all groundwater samples must be collected once field parameters stabilize (i.e., pH: ± 0.1, specific conductance: ± 3 – 5%, and temperature: ± 3%).

-On-Farm Domestic Wells
+On-Farm Domestic and Dual-Use Wells

-Monitoring of on-farm domestic supply wells,and the reporting requirements described below are necessary to protect public health by identifying domestic water wells that do not meet drinking water standards, providing timely health risk notifications, and verifying well users have alternative replacement water as may be appropriate
+Monitoring of on-farm domestic wells, including dual-use wells, and the reporting requirements described below are necessary to protect public health by identifying on-farm domestic wells that do not meet drinking water standards, providing timely health risk notifications to all well users, and verifying well users have alternative replacement water as may be appropriate.

-Beginning in 2022, all Dischargers, must conduct annual sampling of all on-farm domestic drinking water supply wells (see definition in Attachment C) between March 1 and May 31.
+Beginning in 2022, all Dischargers, must conduct annual sampling of all on-farm domestic and dual-use wells (see definition in Attachment C) between March 1 and May 31.
 Dischargers must report monitoring results by July 31 each year.

-To ensure the collected samples are representative of the as-produced water from the domestic well, groundwater samples must be collected at or near the well head (before the pressure tank and prior to any well head treatment).
+To ensure the collected samples are representative of the as-produced water from the on-farm domestic or dual-use well, groundwater samples must be collected at or near the well head (before the pressure tank and prior to any well head treatment).
 If this is not possible, the water sample must be collected from a sampling point as close to the pressure tank as possible, or from a cold-water spigot located before any filters or water treatment devices or systems.

 At a minimum, samples must be analyzed for nitrate as nitrogen or nitrate + nitrite as nitrogen, 1,2,3-trichloropropane (1,2,3-TCP), and field parameters as specified in Table MRP-5.

-If a domestic supply well noted on the Discharger’s electronic Notice of Intent (eNOI) becomes inactive (i.e., is taken out of service) or is abandoned (i.e., destroyed per local and state well standards), sampling may cease until such time as the domestic supply well is returned to service or a new well is installed.
+If an on-farm domestic or dual-use well noted on the Discharger’s electronic Notice of Intent (eNOI) becomes inactive (i.e., is taken out of service) or is abandoned (i.e., destroyed per local and state well standards), sampling may cease until such time as the domestic supply well is returned to service or a new well is installed.
 The Discharger must keep any records establishing that a well is not being used for domestic purposes.

-The Discharger must ensure an inactive domestic supply well is properly maintained as follows and in accordance with local well and drinking water program requirements:
+The Discharger must ensure an inactive on-farm domestic or dual-use well is properly maintained as follows and in accordance with local well and drinking water program requirements:

 The well or well plumbing is physically disconnected from any water distribution system plumbing serving a residential residence.

 The top of the well or well casing must be provided with a cover that is secured by a lock or other means to prevent its removal without the use of equipment or tools.
-A pump, motor, or other surface feature of a supply well are considered examples of acceptable domestic supply well covers.
+A pump, motor, or other surface feature of an on-farm domestic or dual-use well are considered examples of acceptable on-farm domestic or dual-use well covers.

 The cover must be adequate to prevent unauthorized access, a safety hazard to humans and animals, or the entrance of foreign material, pollutants, or contaminants into the well.

-The Discharger must immediately update their eNOI when a domestic well is taken out of service, returned to service, or replaced by a new well to indicate the accurate number of operating domestic supply wells on the ranch.
+The Discharger must immediately update their eNOI when an on-farm domestic or dual-use well is taken out of service, returned to service, or replaced by a new well to indicate the accurate number of operating on-farm domestic and dual-use wells on the ranch.

-If a domestic supply well is permanently taken out of service, the Discharger must destroy the well in accordance with California Department of Water Resources (DWR) and local requirements for well destruction (including obtaining well destruction permits).
+If an on-farm domestic or dual-use well is permanently taken out of service, the Discharger must destroy the well in accordance with California Department of Water Resources (DWR) and local requirements for well destruction (including obtaining well destruction permits).

-Notification to On-Farm Domestic Well Users
+Notification to On-Farm Domestic and Dual-Use Well Users